ZhouHaobang/summer-project/README.md

 2. Test_SVT.m: Run this file to test the SVT on the generated low-rank matrices.

+   Test_SVT_image.m: Run this file to test SVT on image reconstruction.

    SVT.m: A function to implement the singular value thresholding algorithm.